Arthur Carlson: Personal life

 Arthur Carlson was said to be 48 in a 1979 episode; this would give him a birth year of 1930 or '31.
 He comes from a successful family of Cincinnati business people.
 Arthur's grandfather, who is seen in one episode in a dream (also played by Gordon Jump), was a miserly businessman who built up Carlson Industries.
 He left it to Arthur's father, Hank, a sweet-natured man who was more interested in having a good time than running the business.
 Hank married Lillian, a former actress in Broadway musicals, who soon proved to have a talent for business and took the family business more seriously than Hank did.
 Eventually, Lillian took over the corporation entirely, and Hank died soon after.
 Because his father died when he was very young, Arthur Carlson was raised mostly by his mother and by her sarcastic butler, Hirsch (Ian Wolfe).
 Carlson was an officer in the Marine Corps; he has mentioned being at Guadalcanal as well having learned some Japanese.
-(However, note that any service in WWII would clash with a 1930/31 birthdate; Carlson would have to have been born circa 1924 or earlier in order to have participated in the Guadalcanal campaign.)
+(However, note that any service in WWII would clash with a 1930/31 birthdate; Carlson would have to have been born circa 1924 or earlier in order to have participated in the Guadalcanal campaign.
+Note also that when he mentions Guadalcanal he is very drunk, and Jennifer, to whom he is speaking, assumes that he is remembering not WWII but a time when was on vacation.)
 In speaking with "Venus Flytrap", Carlson says he saw combat, but does not specify which war.

 Mama Carlson belittles him and shows no open signs of affection; she rebuffs his attempts to hug him by pushing him aside and saying "keep away from me!"
 She admits to Andy Travis that she "pushed and bullied" Arthur to make him tough and self-sufficient, like her; however, she realizes that the tactic failed and made him even more weak-willed than his father.